hlascelles/samudra/pages/ufr1hrx4bpsto-undp-asia.md

 **Budget:** 143,500 USD <br/> <!-- 143,569 -->
 **Funders:** UNDP 70%, The Agriculture And Community Development Foundation in Thailand, Government of France

 With the aim to promote waste segregation, collection and recycling, and to reduce leakage of waste into the environment, this project focuses on development of a waste bank.
-The project is being implemented in Surat Thani Rajabhat University, where currently all waste that is collected is disposed of at a private dumpsite without segregation.
+The project is being implemented in Surat Thani Rajabhat University, where currently all collected waste is disposed of at a private dumpsite without segregation.

-By the end of 2021, the conceptual design of the waste bank had been developed, with particular attention to integrating IT solutions with economic incentives and public participation.
+By the end of 2021, the conceptual design of the waste bank had been developed, with particular attention to integrating IT solutions with financial incentives and public participation.

 The goals for 2022 are to:
 * manage at least 50% of the waste (both organic and non-organic) created at university through the waste bank